 “Hats off to you!
 Unique passion, took a tour of your Bulli kitchen, feel like Alice in wonderland.
 Everything was so beautifully made, your gas stove, fridge small utensils.
 So innovative, loved every bit of it.”

 I would also like to add that while cooking is fun, the most thrill I get is when washing tiny utensils in my Tiny Kitchen.

 6. How was it starting out without any experience?
 Along the way, did you get any training that you can recommend?

 Yes, I started on this journey in July, 2017.
 And, I must admit that it wasn’t easy at all (especially during the initial stages).
 And no, I haven’t got any sort of training.
 Rather, I spend most of my time practicing and exploring technical stuff, as well as challenging recipes.

 Content is king.
-Make awesome content which automatically increases your watch time and subscribers.
+Make awesome content that automatically increases your watch time and subscribers.